PlayFab/SDKGenerator/README.md

 2. Prerequisites:
 ----
+0. Any recent MS-Windows Operating System
 1. You must have Node.js installed: http://nodejs.org/
-2. You must have the PlayFab API spec json files: https://github.com/PlayFab/api_specs
+ * The location of node.exe must be in your PATH environment variable.
+Default: C:\Program Files (x86)\nodejs\
+ * Highly suggested that you install Node.js tools for Visual Studio: https://beta.visualstudio.com/vs/node-js/
+2. SdkGenerator requires several PlayFab repositories, placed in the same folder.
+ * &lt;parent-folder&gt;/API_Specs = https://github.com/PlayFab/api_specs
+ * &lt;parent-folder&gt;/SdkGenerator = https://github.com/PlayFab/SDKGenerator (you're looking at it)
+ * &lt;parent-folder&gt;/sdks/&lt;targetSDK&gt; - For every sdk you want to generate, you should git-clone the PlayFab repository for that target into the "sdks" subfolder first.
+In many cases, there are required files in the repo which are not generated

 3. Usage Instructions:
 ----
+If you have installed Node.js tools, then you can build any existing SDK from the Visual Studio solution: https://github.com/PlayFab/SDKGenerator/blob/master/SDKGenerator.sln
+* Open the solution
+* Set the Project Configuration to match the sdk you wish to build
+* Build -&gt; Build Solution

+There are many prebuilt scripts which can build each SDK automatically: https://github.com/PlayFab/SDKGenerator/tree/master/SDKBuildScripts
+* Find the script that matches the SDK you wish to build (EX unity_v2_build.bat)
+* Double-click that file
+If you wish to build an new sdk, you may need to build a new .bat file using the instrucitons below.

-To invoke the generator, open a command line at the root of the project and type:
+Finally, to manually invoke the generator, open a command line at the root of the project and type:
 ```
-node generate.js <apiSpecLocation> [<targetName>=<targetOutputLocation>] ...
+node generate.js <apiSpecLocation> <targetName>=<targetOutputLocation> -buildIdentifier <arbitraryIdentifier>
 ```

 &lt;apiSpecLocation&gt; is the directory containing the api spec json files obtained from the PlayFab api_specs repo.
+If you followed the folder instructions above, this will be "../API_Specs" (without quotes)

 Next you supply a list of targets to generate, and the directory to generate them to.
 Each target takes the form: